novoda/rxpresso/README.md

 ## Simple usage

-To generate a mocked repo use simply use Mockito.
+To generate a mocked repo simply use Mockito.

 **Example repository**
 ```java